Kade Brown

-Kade Brown (born May 30, 2006) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 4 Chevrolet for R&S Race Cars.
+Kade Allan Brown (born May 30, 2006) is an American professional stock car racing driver.
+He currently competes in the zMAX CARS Tour, driving the No. 23 Dodge for Timothy Tyrrell Racing, and the IHRA Stock Car Series, driving the No. 17 Chevrolet for Saville-Millington Motorsports.
 He is a former track champion at Hickory Motor Speedway and Florence Motor Speedway, and is a former winner of the South Carolina 400.

+Before the 2026 season, Brown competed in Kaulig Racing's "Race For the Seat", competing against 14 other drivers to try to win a full-season ride in the teams No. 14 truck.

 Brown has also competed in series such as the Virginia Late Model Triple Crown Series, the Southeast Legends Tour, the INEX Summer Shootout, and the NASCAR Weekly Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)